-- Hypersensitivity to ceftriaxone, to any other cephalosporin or to any of the excipients listed in section 6.1. - History of severe hypersensitivity (e.g. anaphylactic reaction) to any other type of beta-lactam antibacterial agent (penicillins, monobactams and carbapenems). - Premature neonates up to a postmenstrual age of 41 weeks (gestational age + chronological age). - Full-term neonates (up to 28 days of age) with hyperbilirubinaemia, jaundice, or who are hypoalbuminaemic or acidotic because these are conditions in which bilirubin binding is likely to be impaired, leading to a possible risk of bilirubin encephalopathy. - Contraindications to lidocaine must be excluded before intramuscular injection of ceftriaxone when lidocaine solution is used as a solvent in patients who have hypersensitivity to local anaesthetics and who have heart block.
-Ceftriaxone solutions containing lidocaine should never be administered intravenously.
+- Hypersensitivity to ceftriaxone or to any other cephalosporin. - History of severe hypersensitivity (e.g. anaphylactic reaction) to any other type of beta-lactam antibacterial agent (penicillins, monobactams and carbapenems). - Premature neonates up to a postmenstrual age of 41 weeks (gestational age + chronological age). - Full-term neonates (up to 28 days of age) with hyperbilirubinemia, jaundice, or who are hypoalbuminemia or acidotic because these are conditions in which bilirubin binding is likely to be impaired, leading to a possible risk of bilirubin encephalopathy. - Ceftriaxone solutions containing lidocaine should never be administered intravenously.